junxit/us-congress-bills-115/metadata.md

 - 2018-07-31 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Alexander with an amendment in the nature of a substitute.
 Without written report.
 - 2018-07-31 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Alexander with an amendment in the nature of a substitute.
 Without written report.
 - 2018-07-31 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 549.
+- 2018-09-06 — Senate amendment submitted
+- 2018-09-17 — Amendment SA 4011 not agreed to in Senate by Yea-Nay Vote.
+11 - 89.
+Record Vote Number: 208.
+- 2018-09-17 — Amendment SA 4011 proposed by Senator Alexander for Senator Lee. (consideration: CR S6179; text: CR S6179) To limit application of the gag clause to self-insured group health plans.
+- 2018-09-17 — Measure laid before Senate by unanimous consent. (consideration: CR S6179-6180)
+- 2018-09-17 — Passed Senate with an amendment by Yea-Nay Vote.
+98 - 2.
+Record Vote Number: 209.
+- 2018-09-17 — Passed/agreed to in Senate: Passed Senate with an amendment by Yea-Nay Vote.
+98 - 2.
+Record Vote Number: 209.
+- 2018-09-17 — Roll call votes on amendments in Senate: Amendment SA 4011 not agreed to in Senate by Yea-Nay Vote.
+11 - 89.
+Record Vote Number: 208.
+- 2018-09-17 — Senate amendment not agreed to: Amendment SA 4011 not agreed to in Senate by Yea-Nay Vote.
+11 - 89.
+Record Vote Number: 208.
+- 2018-09-17 — Senate amendment proposed (on the floor): Amendment SA 4011 proposed by Senator Alexander for Senator Lee.(consideration: CR S6179; text: CR S6179)